IPsec Support

 CSR Router Show Commands

-Describes the available CSR Router show commands and their example outputs.
+This section discusses the available CSR Router show commands and their example outputs.

 View all Existing ISAKMP SAs

-command to view the ISAKMP SAs for all existing or current IPsec connections.
+Use the show crypto isakmp sa command to view the ISAKMP SAs for all existing or current IPsec connections.

 View all Existing IPsec SAs

-command to view the IPsec SAs for all existing or current IPsec connections.
+Use the show crypto ipsec sa command to view the IPsec SAs for all existing or current IPsec connections.

-switch#show crypto ipsec sa
+router# show crypto ipsec sa

 interface: Tunnel0

-Crypto map tag: Tunnel0-head-0, local addr1.0.0.2
+Crypto map tag: Tunnel0-head-0, local addr 1.0.0.2

 protected vrf: (none)